jfkirk/tensorrec/README.md

 A TensorRec system consumes three pieces of data: `user_features`, `item_features`, and `interactions`.
 It uses this data to learn to make and rank recommendations.

+For more information, and for an outline of this project, please read [this blog post](https://medium.com/product-at-catalant-technologies/using-lightfm-to-recommend-projects-to-consultants-44084df7321c).

 ## TODO
 Immediate plans for development of TensorRec include:
 1. Documentation of TensorRec class and methods